HanzHK/WPF-Warehouse-Management-System/README.md

   - possibly more

 Pending fixes for the next version:
-  - barcode generator - IN PROGRESS: ███████▒▒▒ [75%]
+  - List of Suppliers
   - Localization Support
-  - Loading bar & "wake up call" for connecting to the Azure server at launch with bigger timeout set

 DONE ✓

+14.4.2025
+  - Barcode generator ✓
+  - Loading bar & "wake up call" for connecting to the Azure server at launch with a bigger timeout set ✓

 8.4.2025
   - Serilog for logging exceptions ✓